Pedal Commander For 2nd Gen Tacoma Review

 Pedal Commander Bluetooth App - Detailed Review & Overview

-Be sure to download the Pedal Commander app that way you can control it on the fly from your very own phone!
-The app gives you a chance to better tailor the Pedal Commander to you and, even more so, enhance your driving experience.
-It can be easier to use than the unit itself, especially if you’ve got it mounted down low.
+Be sure to download the Pedal Commander app so you can control it on the fly from your phone!
+The app allows you to better tailor the Pedal Commander to you and, even more so, enhance your driving experience.
+It can be easier to use than the unit, especially if it is mounted down low.

-Your settings include Eco, City, Sport, and Sport +; each one of these will affect your driving experience, alongside the (+)1-4 or (-)1-4 settings along the bottom of the Pedal Commander which allow for fine tuning within each setting.
-At the end of the day, choosing which settings will work best for you will require a little trial and error.
+Your settings include Eco, City, Sport, and Sport +; each one of these will affect your driving experience, alongside the (+)1-4 or (-)1-4 settings along the bottom of the Pedal Commander, which allow for fine-tuning within each setting.
+Choosing which settings work best for you will require some trial and error.
 Everyone has different driving preferences.
 I found a sweet spot somewhere in the middle.

-Side note: As you are playing around with the settings on the fly, be sure that you only switch the settings without having your foot on the accelerator pedal.
-You may change settings while moving, but take your foot off the pedal before doing so.
-Once you have made your changes, you are free to use the gas pedal!
+Side note: When playing around with the settings on the fly, only switch them without having your foot on the accelerator pedal.
+Otherwise, you may encounter an engine code.
+Once you have made your changes, hammer down!

 Final Thoughts